HeatSmart Alliance logo

 Residential Incentives

 Heat pumps are by far the most energy-efficient way to heat and cool your home and heat your water.
-Federal, state and local incentives for installing heat pumps have never been more generous and, in combination, may cover almost half your initial costs (see example below).
-Incentives include cash rebates and tax credits, as well as interest-free loans.
+Generous utility incentives for installing and operating heat pumps are available and, in combination, may cover almost half your initial costs (see example below).
+Incentives include cash rebates, interest-free loans and discounted electricity rates.

 Commonwealth of Massachusetts and Local Programs